-Islam received through the misunderstanding of the jihad et al. a bad reputation as violent, not only because of Al-Qaeda but also because of past warships to India and the former piracy in the Mediterranean sea.
+Islam had several wars since its beginnings.
+It received through the misunderstanding of the jihad et al. a bad reputation as violent, not only because of Al-Qaeda and ISS, but also because of past warships to India and the former piracy in the Mediterranean sea.

 The sufi Al-Ghazali gave the jihad a new additional meaning: Not only was the battle on the battlefield jihad, but also the struggle against one's own lower ego (an-nafs al-ammara).
 In Sufism the 'great jihad' has the meaning of a great purification on the path :Whoever fights (jaahada), he fights only for his own self" (29: 6).
 The "Jihad" serves the "defense against the enemies and the devil" (the one on the Tarotcard 15, this also corresponds to the path of the warrior).